 Try out the vegan recipes in the free Cambodian recipe e-book.
 I would love to see your culinary skills!
 Or, if you are eating Cambodian cuisine I would love to see!
 Take a picture and post it to the Facebook Group or tag Vibrant Yogini on Instagram or Twitter!

-Sign up to Vibrant Yogini and be kept in the loop with future news, blog posts, videos, offers and more:
+Sign up to Vibrant Yogini and be kept in the loop with future news, blog posts, promotions and more:

 Wishing you tasty and delicious travels!

 P.S.
 Advice from a hill tribesman: if for any reason during your visit to Cambodia you suffer from an upset stomach, such as diarrhea, the most natural way of healing this is to find guava plant, boil the roots and leaves and then drink the water!